The Worst Mistakes to Make When Looking for a New Job

 5.)
 It’s Best to be the Last Person Interviewed

 The logic for this argument is, if you interview last, then you will remain fresh on the hiring manager’s mind, and they will be more likely to consider you over the person they interviewed weeks later.
 However, how will you ever be able to tell when is the best time to interview?
 Companies often leave job postings up long after they have already made up their minds.
 Once they find the right candidate who has accepted their offer, they stop interviewing all together.
 Why would they bother wasting their time on people they are never going to consider?
 When you see a job posting that interests you, apply right away.
 The more time you spend waiting, the more opportunities you are giving to other candidates.

 If you change your own oil, can make a pair of shoes or cut your own hair, you may stop reading here.
 Resume writers have experience preparing effective presentations for thousands of people.
 A job seeker may write a resume every 3 to 5 years and during that time the rules can be completely change.
 Think about your annual salary.
 Writing a your own resume is like walking into a casino and putting your annual salary on the roulette wheel.
 With a resume writer, your up front risk is only the cost of the resume.
 Choose a resume writer with a long history of success and you will literally gain access to a wealth of knowledge that would be impractical to obtain on your own.

 A Better Resume Service has been in business 30 years and has an A+ BBB rating.
 Put your career in the hands of an expert.
-Schedule a free (no risk) consultation here or call 1-800-730-3244 to speak with your writer.
+Schedule a free (no risk) consultation here (select virtual location) or call 1-800-730-3244 to speak with your writer.